When you build a project for the iOSApple’s mobile operating system. More info

 See in Glossary platform, Unity will create a folder that contains an XCode project.
 This project is required to compile and sign your app before deploying on devices, and it allows you to prepare and bundle your game for distribution on the App Store.

-Before building the iOS project make sure that you set the Bundle Identifier in Player SettingsA settings manager that lets you set various player-specific options for the final game built by Unity.
+Before building the iOS project make sure that you set the Bundle Identifier in Player SettingsSettings that let you set various player-specific options for the final game built by Unity.
 More info

 See in Glossary.
 You may also choose the SDK version to run the game on the device or simulator.